Berkay2002/oversee/MIGRATION_PLAN.md

   if (error) throw error

-  // Immediate cache update - user sees their new category right away updateTag('categories')
+  // updateTag still used for cache invalidation
+  // (useful for future static/shared data caching) updateTag('categories')
 }
 ```